bangsluke/bangsluke.github.io/docusaurus/docs/Projects/Dorkinians Website/3StatsPage.md

 12. **Fantasy Points** - displays the player's fantasy football points total and breakdown, as well as the player's highest scoring week and month

 :::info
-Fantasy points are calculated using the standard Premier League fantasy football scoring system.
+Fantasy points are calculated using the standard Premier League fantasy football scoring system - see the [Points System](4TOTWPage.md#points-system) section for more details.
 :::

 13. **Card Stats** - displays the player's yellow and red card statistics and how much it has cost them